This Is the Most Tubular Slang Word Every Year From 1940 to Today

 1950: Big Brotherism

-Big Brotherism describes "authoritarian attempts at compete control … of a person or a nation."
+Big Brotherism describes "authoritarian attempts at complete control … of a person or a nation."
 The term is an instance of science fiction influencing reality: The year before, George Orwell released his tour de force, 1984, in which Big Brother, the personification of a totalitarian regime, plays a major role.

 When Merriam-Webster first recognized the slang term aw-shucks in 1951, it was defined as an adjective marked by a self-conscious manner.
 And although the word has remained popular throughout the years, it is now more commonly used as a stand-alone expression of modesty.